 Option 1: The Blend Control

 One of the easiest solutions is to simply blend the analog input signal with the playback from the computer.
-The simple analog Mixer knob on the front panel of the PreSonus AudioBox USB 96 and AudioBox iTwo allows you to blend the analog (pre-converter) input signal with the stereo playback stream from the computer.
+The simple analog Mixer knob on the front panel of the PreSonus AudioBox USB 96, AudioBox iTwo, and Studio 24c allows you to blend the analog (pre-converter) input signal with the stereo playback stream from the computer.

 If you’re thinking this sounds like a crossfader on a DJ mixer, you’re spot on.
 In this case, you’re crossfading between your inputs and your playback.
 The further to the left you turn the knob, the larger the percentage of the input signal is in your mix.
 The further to the right you turn it, the more playback you will hear.

 To dial in your monitor mix, you just set a good recording level in your DAW and adjust the blend knob to taste.

 A similar solution is utilized by the AudioBox iOne, Studio 26c, and Studio 68c.
 These interfaces provide a Direct Monitor switch that sums the analog signal with the playback streams, giving you an equal mix of the two.